Tramping page [<< First] [< Previous] [Next >] [Last >>]

 Roaring Stag at last!
 JS006

-At Roaring Stag Lodge, it became clear that some did not feel capable of continuing as we were facing a strenous scramble down the river.
+At Roaring Stag Lodge, it became clear that some did not feel capable of continuing, as we were facing a strenuous scramble down the river.
 Another vote was taken and we decided to stay at Roaring Stag and "reconnoitre" downstream, looking for an elusive route marked on some maps.
-The decision was welcomed as the hut is very nice and well positioned.
+The decision was welcomed, as the hut is very nice and well-positioned.

 Lunch at Roaring Stag JS103